razzius/fish-functions/README.md

 Like `git add`, but defaults to `.` if no arguments given, rather than erroring.

+Also understand `...` to mean `../..`.
+If you need more levels of `../..` I guess they could be added.

+Did I mention I have a function called `...` that `cd`s up 2 levels?

 Recommended abbreviation: `abbr -a ga git-add`

 ### `git-commit [message]` [(source)](functions/git-commit.fish)